 - Mobile Access – As a business expands its operations, the need for mobile ERP very quickly becomes a reality.
 Access to business information remotely should be as easy as if you were back at the office sitting at your desk.
 Whether a member of the sales team needs to enter notes after a customer visit, or the production manager needs to review the latest purchase order of raw materials, the mobile ERP should utilize the same set of business logic and provide as much real-time visibility to data as the main application.
 Manufacturers shouldn’t settle for a mobile option that limits the level of data and insight that can be accessed.
 The same level of insight should be available across every device.

 - Maintenance, Repair, and Operations (MRO) – For manufacturers, keeping their equipment running smoothly is just as important as the products they produce.
 MRO tools can help forecast spending, keep production disruptions at bay, and reduce the impact of unexpected issues.
-A system built directly into the ERP can use the single data source to assign maintenance task priorities, report on job details, and track hourly equipment running costs, among other things.
+An MRO system built directly into the ERP can use the centralized data source to assign maintenance task priorities, report on job details, and track hourly equipment running costs, among other things.

 - Document Generation – Whether it’s creating a Safety Data Sheet, printing Nutrition Fact labels, or generating Certificate of Analysis (COA) documents, the information for all of these documents should come from a centralized location.
 Manually creating them is not sustainable for a growing business, nor is it always accurate – especially risky for those working within a regulated space.
 A COA document, for example, should automatically include QC test results of materials used in the manufacturing process, and include all of the customer required data points.
 This should be done without any required input from the individual responsible for the putting the shipment together.